Gilbert Jack

 Gilbert Jack (Latinized as Gilbertus Jacch(a)eus; c.
-1578 – April 17, 1628) was Scottish Ramist philosopher and physician.
+1578 – April 17, 1628) was a Scottish Ramist philosopher and physician.

 Life

 He was born in Aberdeen, and studied at Marischal College under Robert Howie.
 In 1598 he went to the University of Helmstedt.

 He was professor, later of physics, at the University of Leiden, from 1605.
 He was dismissed in 1619, suspected of sympathy with the Remonstrants; he was reinstated in 1623.

 In 1626 he held the funeral oration for his deceased colleague Willebrord Snellius.